thutt/diff-review/README.md

   modify   src/gmalloc.c

 Changes:  committed [2 files, 249 lines]
+Viewer :  vrt -R /home/thutt/review -r default
-Viewer :  view-review -R /home/thutt/review -r default
+Viewer :  vr -R /home/thutt/review -r default
-Elapsed:  0:00:00.111161
+Elapsed:  0:00:00.106696
 ```

-The line beginning with `view-review` is a command that can be
+The lines beginning with `Viewer` are commands that can be executed
-executed to view the diffs (or, the alias `vr` can also be used).
+to view the diffs.

 ```
 vr
 ```

-When the program showing the menu of files that can be reviewed is
-focused, pressing `Esc` will quit.
+Pressing `Esc` from both `vrt` and `vr` will  quit.

 ## Combine and view multiple changes